Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Asymptotic Theory

 \begin{assumption}[Sub-Gaussian noise] The noise variable $\epsilon\in \mathbb{R}$ is sub-Gaussian, \emph{i.e.}, $\norm{\epsilon}_{\psi_2} \lesssim \left[\mathrm{E}(\epsilon^2) \right]^{1/2} = \sigma_{\epsilon}$ with $\sigma_{\epsilon}^2>0$ being the noise level. \end{assumption}

-Assumption~\ref{assump:subgau_error} is restrictive and simplifies theoretical arguments.
-In principle, it can be relaxed to a moment conditions; see~\cite{belloni2013least}.
+We introduce Assumption~\ref{assump:subgau_error} to simplify the theoretical analysis.
+In principle, this assumption can be relaxed to a lower-order moment condition; see~\cite{belloni2013least}.
 We conduct numerical experiments on our debiasing method in which the sub-Gaussian noise assumption is violated in \autoref{subsec:heavy_noises} and demonstrate that our proposed method is robust to various heavy-tailed noise distributions.
-To establish the consistency of our Lasso pilot estimate \eqref{lasso_pilot} and the dual solution $\hat{\ell}(x) \in \mathbb{R}^d$ to \eqref{debias_prog_dual}, we impose the following eigenvalue lower bound on the complete-case population gram matrix $\mathrm{E}\left(RXX^T\right) \in \mathbb{R}^{d\times d}$.
+To establish the consistency of the Lasso pilot estimate \eqref{lasso_pilot} and the dual solution $\hat{\ell}(x) \in \mathbb{R}^d$ to \eqref{debias_prog_dual}, we impose the following eigenvalue lower bound on the complete-case population gram matrix $\mathrm{E}\left(RXX^T\right) \in \mathbb{R}^{d\times d}$.

 \begin{assumption}[Lower eigenvalue bound on $\mathrm{E}\left(RXX^T\right)$] The minimum eigenvalue of the complete-case gram matrix $\mathrm{E}\left(RXX^T\right) \in \mathbb{R}^{d\times d}$ is bounded away from zero, \emph{i.e.}, there exists a constant $\kappa_R>0$ such that